XPIR-team/XPIR/README.md

 Load cryptographic and PIR parameters from arg file.
 Currently unavailable (see issues).

 `-s, --split_file arg (=1)`
 Only use first file in db directory and split it in arg database elements.
 This allows to have a large database with many fixed size elements (e.g. bits, bytes, 24-bit depth points) into a single file which is much more efficient from a file-system point of view than having many small files.
-Building databases from a single file with more complex approaches (e.g. csv, or sqlite files) would be a great feature to add to XPIRe.
+Building databases from a single file with more complex approaches (e.g. csv, or sqlite files) would be a great feature to add to XPIR.

 `-p, --port arg (=1234)`
 Port used by the server to listen to incoming connections, by default 1234.